Chao1009/prad2hvmon/README.md

     client   client   (wscat)
 ```

 The daemon owns all hardware connections and makes all status decisions (fault, warning, ΔV threshold).
 Clients are pure displays — they read `level`, `dv_warn`, and other fields from the daemon's JSON and render them.
 No classification logic runs on the client.
+Access control (Guest/User/Expert) is enforced server-side per WebSocket connection.

 ## Quick Start